-At Fundz, we created a powerful database of newly funded startups that collects all Series A Funding and other funding rounds & combines it with other relevant information, with the goal of creating one of the best startup databases for B2B Sales and lead generation, identifying sales trigger events and keeping up with vc news.
-If you're interested in compiling a list of startup companies, our web app makes it easy for anyone to quickly customize, search and export information from the database, plus save favorites and notes.
+At Fundz, we created a powerful database of recently funded startups that collects all Series A Funding and other funding rounds & combines it with other relevant information, with the goal of creating one of the best startup databases for B2B sales leads, identifying sales trigger events and keeping up with vc news.
+If you're interested in compiling a list of startup companies, our web app makes it easy for anyone to quickly customize, search and export startup data from our b2b sales leads database, plus save favorites and notes.

-One of the benefits of having all of the information in one place is the ability to create insightful, startup funding reports on industries, locations, as well as the status of the overall startup funding environment in the U.S. (Here are some startup funding database resources.)
+One of the benefits of having all of the information in one place is the ability to create insightful, private placement reports on industries, locations, as well as the status of the overall startup funding environment in the U.S. (Here are some startup funding database resources.)

 The following is a comprehensive, interactive set of reports obtained from all non-investment fund related SEC Form D filings, between June 16, 2015 and May 5, 2017.